streetwriters/notesnook/docs/help/STYLE.md

 Keys come from `packages/intl/src/strings.ts` — the same catalogue the apps render from — so when someone renames a string in the app, every page quoting it updates on the next build.
 An unknown key **fails the build**; it never ships as a placeholder.

 - Plural entries take a count: `{{notebooks:2}}`.
-- `npm run docs:strings` lists labels that could be keys but aren't; `-- --fix` rewrites the unambiguous ones.
+- `npm run strings` lists labels that could be keys but aren't; `-- --fix` rewrites the unambiguous ones.
 - **Never add a string to `packages/intl` for the docs' sake.** If a label has no key — third-party UI, native OS text, a screen that isn't localized — write it as plain text.

 If web and mobile differ, both go in the platform tabs.
 If you cannot verify something, leave it out and flag it — never guess.